vacu9708/Simon-game/README.md

 * C++, SFML

 ## 🥅Your goal in this game
-* You have to remember the order where the buttons blinked and get it correct in each stage.
+* You have to remember the order the buttons blinked and get it correct in each stage.

 ## Game rule, features
 * The order the buttons blink are random.